The Decline of the Logging Industry

 - sustainable fiber supply that is recognized as an important community value associated with forest management

 - supply that is "levelized" (steady from year to year) and meeting the minimum needs of sustainable community infrastructure

 - citizens with pride in the forest they are stewarding and that they are recognized by those outside the area as being good stewards of the land

 How You Can Help the Harney County Restoration Collaborative

 Like what we are about?
-Go to our Get Involved page to find out how you can help.
+Go to our How to Help page to find out how you can get involved.